leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

-#IE8

-- Buy Tickets pullout appears with left edge centered insead of center centered

 #Opera

 - Map loads at italy and zoomed out too far

 #Other

--sponsor logos too small, being scaled up and showing jaggies at largest "mobile" layout.
 -sold out button shows as green at "mobile size"

 #Safari

 - Standard font's are not always being anti-aliased

 # Ignore

+- sponsor logos too small, being scaled up and showing jaggies at largest "mobile" layout.
 - Sold out button incorrectly positioned
 - Overlay on speakers shows by default (without hover) and background is solid black so pictures don't show through
 - semi-transparent overlay does not appear behind pullout